The four stages of health anxiety, as illustrated by the coronavirus outbreak

 Panic accompanies every stage of health anxiety, obviously, and it’s THE WORST, really, isn’t it?
 Once you’re firmly in the grip of a health anxiety attack, though, it’s easy to feel like panic is the only reasonable response: like, I genuinely don’t understand why everyone isn’t panicking right now.
 How are you all just sitting there reading this stupid blog post when the world is about to end?
 HOW?

 My pet hate here is the sheer number of people who’re just all, “Oh, it’s fine: it’s just the over 65s and people who are immunocompromised who are at risk from it, so I’m not worried!”
-Which, I mean, cool, I’m glad you’re alright, Jack, but my parents are both over 65,, and I know no one’s mentioned toddlers specifically, yet, but my child is only 2, and I. Am.
+Which, I mean, cool, I’m glad you’re alright, Jack, but my parents are both over 65, my husband is immunocompromised , and I know no one’s mentioned toddlers specifically, yet, but my child is only 2, and I. Am.
 Terrified: not because I’m worried that this virus will kill me, but because I’m worried that it will kill all of them, and I’ll be the last woman standing basically.

 So, right now, I’m in a state of barely-controlled panic: to the extent that I really wanted to keep Max home from nursery today, and would 100% have done it if Terry hadn’t been there to talk some sense into me.
 (I did, however, convince him to add some canned goods and paracetamol to the online shop this week.
 So that’ll help.)